atreyabhat/atreyabhat/README.md

 With a background from Worcester Polytechnic Institute (WPI) and hands-on experience from leading labs, I've delved into the intersections of planning, control, learning, and vision-based manipulation.

 #### Research at WPI
 - At WPI's [Manipulation & Environmental Robotics Lab](https://wp.wpi.edu/merlab/), I'm at the forefront of developing cutting-edge solutions for robot scrap cutting.
-From refining active vision algorithms to exploring deep reinforcement learning for oxy-acetylene cutting, it's a journey of innovation.
+I am developing active vision algorithms both classical and based on Deep reinforcement learning to obtain multiple viewpoints for feature reconstruction to aid in the next step of oxy-acetylene cutting.
 Mentored by [Prof. Berk Calli](https://berkcalli.com/)

 ## Past Experiences